 - Best OverallTitan 4-Beam Motorcycle Ramp For CruisersSummarySummaryAn extremely strong motorcycle ramp built with heavy cruisers in mind.
-It’s 10 feet long and 3.4 feet wide.ProsProsCan support up to a massive 2,700 pounds of weight.
-Arched design that flattens out at the top makes for safe loading of your motorcycle without scratching the bottom.ConsConsIt’s heavyweight for heavy-duty bikes and weighs 96 pounds.
-Occupies a significant amount of space, even when folded.
+It’s 10 feet long and 3.4 feet wide.ProsProsIt can support up to a massive 2,700 pounds of weight.
+Arched design that flattens out at the top makes for the safe loading of your motorcycle without scratching the bottom.ConsConsIt’s heavyweight for heavy-duty bikes and weighs 96 pounds.
+It occupies a significant amount of space, even when folded.

 - Best ValuePit Posse Single Runner Motorcycle RampSummarySummaryA sturdy single runner motorcycle ramp for all types of motorcycles.
-It’s 7.4 feet long and 1 foot wide.ProsProsVery lightweight at 15.5 pounds and easily manoeuvrable.
+It’s 7.4 feet long and 1 foot wide.ProsProsVery lightweight at 15.5 pounds and easily maneuverable.
 Folds down to just 3.8 feet and occupies very little space.
-Comes with a five-year guarantee against workmanship and defects.ConsConsThe maximum load capacity of 750 pounds.
+It comes with a five-year guarantee against workmanship and defects.ConsConsThe maximum load capacity of 750 pounds.
 Narrow in width.
 Difficult to load your motorcycle solo.

 - Never ride your motorcycle up a narrow ramp as it is a recipe for disaster.
 You have nowhere to plant your feet if you slow down or misdirect your motorcycle.